Hooked a Bird

 Florida Saltwater Fishing

-Even if you take precautionary steps to avoid it, you might hook a bird by accident.
-That’s when it’s important to remember — don’t cut the line and let the bird fly away with it attached.
-This can lead to entanglement, resulting in death of that bird and possibly others as well.
+Even if you take precautionary steps to avoid it, sometimes you might hook a bird by accident.
+That’s when it’s important to remember—don’t cut the line and let the bird fly away with it attached.
+This can lead to entanglement and death of birds (and an inconvenient loss of line).
 Instead, follow these simple steps to unhook the bird: Reel.
 Remove.
 Release.

 - Wear safety glasses and enlist a partner for help.

 - Reel the bird in slowly and lift it from the water using a hoop net.

 - Grasp the bird by the head just behind the eyes and fold the wings against the body.
 For pelicans, hold the beak, keeping the mouth slightly open so it can breathe.
 Cover the bird’s head with a cloth to keep it calm.

 - Remove the barb and hook from the bird using pliers or clippers.
 If the bird is entangled, remove all line.

 - Release the bird (if healthy) by placing it on the ground near the water and allowing it to take off.